-This state testing checklist is for students in the class of 2014 (students who entered 9th grade in the 2010-11 school year).
-To earn a diploma, students must pass one state exam in Reading, Writing and Math (please see page 1 to read about other graduation requirements).
+This state testing checklist is for students in the class of 2015 (students who entered 9th grade in the 2011-12 school year).
+To earn a diploma, students must pass one state exam in Reading, Writing and Biology, and two exams in Math (please see page 1 to read about other graduation requirements).
 If an exam is not passed, the student may meet the requirement through an alternative listed in the table below.